 The Law Library strives to provide a space where students and faculty can research, study, and collaborate in a safe and comfortable environment.
 The following policies were created to preserve the collection, equipment, and furnishings for all library users.

-Library users are to set mobile phones on non-audible signals and refrain from having phone conversations in the library.
+Law Library users are to set mobile phones on non-audible signals and must limit phone conversations to the Phone Zone next to the library entrance or outside of the library.

 Food and Drink